Staff profile

 Biography and research interests.

-Johan’s expertise is in molecular cloning, genome editing, synthetic and metabolic engineering biotechnology in a broad range of Agri biotech and crop/microbial strain engineering projects.
-He has been involved in project design and management in academic and private industry.
-Particular interests are in research towards quality or yield improvement of plants and microbes leading to sustainable solutions in food, phytochemical and industrial intermediate chemical production through plant and strain metabolic engineering.
-Johan holds a PhD degree from Durham University (2000), an undergraduate degree from the University of Amsterdam and a MSc. from the Free University Amsterdam.
-Up to 1993, he was research scientist in the private company Florigene Europe/Free University Amsterdam, studying flavonoid biosynthesis with special interest in key regulatory and blue color genes for design of novel flowers using genetic engineering.
-Until 2011, as Senior Research Associate in the laboratories of Prof. Antoni Slabas in Durham University Biosciences and with a multitude of industrial collaborative partners, he was involved in metabolic engineering of lipid/oil pathways in plants and microbes.
-From 2011, Johan joined a sustainability research division in a state of the art, multidisciplinary chemical industry Biotec R & D team within Invista Intermediates, a subsidiary of privately owned Koch Industries Inc. His role was Bioscientist Molecular and Synthetic Biology, applying forefront approaches to provide sustainable solutions for polymer production.
-Johan re-joined Durham University Biosciences in 2014 – current, as Senior Experimental Officer/Instructor and facility/lab manager with Prof. Patrick Hussey who was serving as Pro-Vice-Chancellor (Science) at the time (until 2019).
-Additionally, he is also closely involved with strategic project/experimental design and instruction in projects/students teaching/consultation in several different research groups and teaching modules.
+He has experience in project design and management, including managing salaried technical staff and technical and instruction responsibilities in academic and private industry.
+The majority of (R & D) projects were aimed at gene discovery and characterisation, deciphering regulatory mechanisms or metabolic pathways in order to ultimately create sustainable solutions for food, phytochemical and industrial biochemical production through metabolic engineering .
+Johan holds a PhD degree from Durham University (2000), an undergraduate degree from the University of Amsterdam, a MSc. from the Free University Amsterdam and is an associate of the HEA.
+Four years up to 1993, he was research scientist in the private company Florigene Europe/Free University Amsterdam, studying phytochemical biosynthesis with special interest in key regulatory flavonoid and blue color genes for design of novel flowers using genetic engineering.
+Until 2011, as Senior Research Associate in the Lipid Molecular Biology group of Prof. Antoni Slabas in Biosciences Durham University, focus was on characterisation and metabolic engineering of lipid/oil pathways in plants and microbes.
+In 2011, Johan moved to industry again and joined a sustainability research division in a state of the art, multidisciplinary chemical industry Biotechnology R & D team, led by Dr. Adriana Botes, within Invista Intermediates, a subsidiary of privately owned Koch Industries Inc. His role was Bioscientist Molecular and Synthetic Biology, applying forefront approaches to develop sustainable solutions for polymer production through non-canonical industrial strain bio-engineering.

 Research groups